Okage: Shadow King: Development and release

-Okage: Shadow King was co-developed by Zener Works and Sony Computer Entertainment, the latter of which was also the game's publisher.
-Programmer Yasushi Takeda, one the founders Zener Works, recalled that the company was producing a game for the Panasonic M2 prior to the system's cancellation.
+Okage: Shadow King was developed by Zener Works and published by Sony Computer Entertainment.
+Programmer Yasushi Takeda, one of the founders of Zener Works, recalled that the company was producing a game for the Panasonic M2 prior to the system's cancellation.
 Sony contacted them in June 1997 about making a game for the original PlayStation.
 Okage thus began development but the project was moved to the PlayStation 2 when Sony requested Zener Works do so the day before it announced its next-generation console on March 1, 1999.
-All the graphics and coding was redone while the number programs was doubled due to the newer console's Emotion Engine.
+All the graphics and coding was redone in order to be compatible with the newer console's Emotion Engine.
 Takeda stated that debugging was a challenge due to the company working with the console in an early state and the absence of such tools.

-The Okage: Shadow King soundtrack was released on July 17, 2001 in Japan only.
-The soundtrack was composed by a band known as peak a soul+, consisting of Jun-Ichi Doi, Takimitsu Kajikawa, Yoshikazu Kawatani, Yasutaka Kume, Toshiaki Murata, and Kazuhide Toda.
-The ending song "Higher Breath" was sung by Yurica Nagasawa.
-The soundtrack also refers to Boku to Maō as "Me and Satan King".

-As well as the soundtrack, figures based on Okage have been released.
-The six-figure set includes Ari and Stan, Rosalyn, James, Marlene, Big Bull, and Linda.
-It included the three ghost types featured in the game, as well as Gears so that the characters can stand straight.
-There was also a promotional contest for a can opener shaped like Stan, very few images of the actual can opener exist however.
-An official Strategy guide was also published (this version is much different than its North American counterpart).
-All of these were only available in Japan.
-In North America, Prima Games published the strategy guide.

 Reception

 The PlayStation 2 version received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 30 out of 40.